 I’ve gone from fearing this mountain to falling in love with it.
 Whilst the climb can be challenging at times, there is so much beauty all around you the whole way up.
 From some pretty gnarly rock scrambling at the start to squeezing into a deep cave with bats, there is plenty to see and do.

-From the carpark, you follow a short trail to a small undercover shelter with toilets.
-I advise you use these before you head off, just so nobody runs into any toilet troubles during the climb (you could be up there for quite some time depending on your experience).
+From the carpark, follow the short trail to a small undercover shelter with toilets.
+I advise you use these before you head off so nobody runs into any toilet troubles during the climb (you could be up there for quite some time depending on your experience).

 There are arrows painted onto the mountain the whole way up that point in the direction of the advised trail.
 Follow the obviously marked trail up Mount Beerwah and don’t rush.
 You will eventually reach the halfway point which has the famous ‘Organ Pipes’ hanging right over your head.

 Once you’ve squeezed in, you’ll find there are tiny bats hanging all around the cave.
 It’s a pretty cool sight to see, and the cave goes on for quite a while.
 This isn’t for the faint of heart or claustrophobic!

 When you finish with caving, follow the track back to the halfway point and proceed to take it to the peak.
 When there, enjoy the amazing 360° views of the surrounding mountains.
 You can see out over the D’Aguilar Range and out to Maleny/Montville area.

 The trip down is a lot more challenging than going up so make sure to take your time and use your common sense.
 Give yourself ample time to go down before the sun sets, I’ve gone down in pitch black before and trust me, you don’t want to try it yourself.

 How To Get There